fossi-foundation/wishbone/src/b3/source/01_introduction.rst

 -----------------

 0x (numerical prefix)
   The ‘0x’ prefix indicates a hexadecimal number.
   It is the same nomenclature as commonly used in the ‘C’ programming language.

 Active High Logic State
   A logic state that is ‘true’ when the logic level is a binary ‘1’ (high state).
   The high state is at a higher voltage than the low state.

 Active Low Logic State
   A logic state that is ‘true’ when the logic level is a binary ‘0’ (low state).
   The low state is at a lower voltage than the high state.

 Address Tag
   One or more user defined signals that modify a WISHBONE address.
   For example, they can be used create a parity bit on an address bus, to indicate an address width (16-bit, 24-bit etc.) or can be used by memory management hardware to indicate a protected address space.
   All address tags must be assigned a tag type of [TGA_I()] or [TGA_O()].
   Also see tag, tag type, data tag and cycle tag.

 ASIC
   Acronym for: Application Specific Integrated Circuit.
   A general term which describes a generic array of logic gates or analog building blocks which are programmed by a metalization layer at a silicon foundry.
   High level circuit descriptions are impressed upon the logic gates or analog building blocks in the form of metal interconnects.

 Asserted
   1. A verb indicating that a logic state has switched from the inactive to the active state.
      When active high logic is used it means that a signal has switched from a logic low level to a logic high level.
   2. Assert: to cause a signal line to make a transition from its logically false (inactive) state to its logically true (active) state.
      Opposite of negated.

 Bit
   A single binary (base 2) digit.

 Bridge
   An interconnection system that allows data exchange between two or more buses.
   The buses may have similar or different electrical, mechanical and logical structures.

 Bus
   1. A common group of signals.
   2. A signal line or a set of lines used by a data transfer system to connect a number of devices.

 Bus Interface
   An electronic circuit that drives or receives data or power from a bus.

 Bus Cycle
-  The process whereby digital signals effect the transfer of data across a bus by means of an inter- locked sequence of control signals.
-Also
+  The process whereby digital signals effect the transfer of data across a bus by means of an inter-locked sequence of control signals.
-  see: Phase (bus cycle).
+  Also see: Phase (bus cycle).

 BYTE
   A unit of data that is 8-bits wide.
 Also see: WORD, DWORD and QWORD.

 Crossbar Interconnection (Crossbar Switch)
   Crossbar switches are mechanisms that allow modules to connect and communicate.
-Each con- nection channel can be operated in parallel to other connection channels.
+  Each connection channel can be operated in parallel to other connection channels.
   This increases the data transfer rate of the entire system by employing parallelism.
   Stated another way, two 100 MByte/second channels can operate in parallel, thereby providing a 200 MByte/second transfer rate.
   This makes the crossbar switches inherently faster than traditional bus schemes.
   Crossbar routing mechanisms generally support dynamic configuration.
   This creates a configurable and reliable network system.
   Most crossbar architectures are also scalable, meaning that families of crossbars can be added as the needs arise.
   A crossbar interconnection is shown in :numref:`crossbar`.

 .. _crossbar:
 .. figure:: _static/crossbar.*

    Crossbar (switch) interconnection.
 (Note: Dotted lines indicate one possible connection option).

 Cycle Tag
   One or more user defined signals that modify a WISHBONE bus cycle.
   For example, they can be used to discriminate between WISHBONE SINGLE, BLOCK and RMW cycles.
   All cycle tags must be assigned a tag type of [TGC_I()] or [TGC_O()].
   Also see tag type, address tag and data tag.

 Data Flow Interconnection
   An interconnection where data flows through a prearranged set of IP cores in a sequential order.
-Data flow architectures often have the advantage of parallelism, whereby two or more functions are executed at the same time. :numref:`dataflow` shows a data flow interconnection between IP cores.
+  Data flow architectures often have the advantage of parallelism, whereby two or more functions are executed at the same time.
+  :numref:`dataflow` shows a data flow interconnection between IP cores.

 .. _dataflow:
 .. figure:: _static/dataflow.*